Darrken/RockSmithCDLCRenamer/README.md

   Artist: The Cure<br>
   Artist Sort: Cure<br>

-  Old wonky filename: TheCur-A-Forrest_CDLCByKen_v1_DD_p.psarc<br>
+  Old wonky filename: TheCur-A-Forrest_CDLCByKen_v1_p.psarc<br>
   New filename: Cure_Forest_v1_DD_p.psarc<br>

-Note that I try to preserve any existing "version" in the filename by keeping anything from _v# to the end of the filename.
 And now you have a better, sortable, reliable filename.

 If the Sort metadata fields are wrong, i.e. they start with "A " or "The ", you'll see that reflected in the filename.
 You can fix metadata by using the "Import Package" button in the Custom Song Creator Toolkit, editing the metadata,